ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2020-05-30-how-to-debug.md

 experience.
 Hence, I devised a three-part framework for myself, and I'm sharing it to you through Pixel Art[^2]!

+**Note:** Debugging is universal for any language, but I may pull-in some things specific to Python or Golang, two languages I often use!

 ## Code R.E.D.: my mental framework for debugging

 ![](/assets/png/how-to-debug/Blog-TitleCard.png)